RPT-Fitch: No rating impact on VCL Master S.A. Compartment 1 from increase of existing notes

 by the increase in the amounts of the existing revolving series of notes to a total of

-EUR1.16bn.
-Following the increase, the total amount of series (including the amortising series)

-rises to EUR1.19bn.
-Fitch notes that the revolving series amounts will be increased
+EUR1.32bn.
+The revolving series amounts will be increased effective 27 December 2013.

 The volumes of the newly issued notes are as follows: